hualin-ok/hualin-ok.github.io/publications.md

 >
 > -  Sahbaz, S., **Lin, H.**, Anderson, M., Nolasco, H., & Cox, R. (November, 2019).
 Aggression, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
 Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
+#### Emerging, Hot Topic: Fear of Deportation, Stress, and Latino Immigrant Youth Mental, Emotional, and Behavioral Health: Can Hope Make a Difference? - SPR 2019
 > -  **Lin, H.**, Sahbaz, S., Anderson, M., Nolasco, H., Washburn, I. J., Cox, R. (May, 2019).
-Emerging, Hot Topic: Substance Use, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
+Substance Use, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
 Paper presented in a paper symposium at the Society for Prevention Research 27th Annual Meeting, San Francisco, CA.
 >
 > -  Cox, R., Anderson, M., Nolasco, H., Sahbaz, S., Washburn, I. J., **Lin, H.** (May, 2019).
-Emerging, Hot Topic: Anxiety, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
+Anxiety, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
 Paper presented in a paper symposium at the Society for Prevention Research 27th Annual Meeting, San Francisco, CA.
 >
 > -  Sahbaz, S., **Lin, H.**, Anderson, M., Nolasco, H., Washburn, I. J., Cox, R. (May, 2019).
-Emerging, Hot Topic: Emotional and Behavioral Dyscontrol, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
+Emotional and Behavioral Dyscontrol, Fear of Deportation, Stress, and Hope Among Latino Immigrant Youth.
 Paper presented in a paper symposium at the Society for Prevention Research 27th Annual Meeting, San Francisco, CA.

 ### Paper presentations
 >
 > -  **Lin, H.** & Larzelere, R. E. (June 2020).
 Centered-ANCOVA: A Solution for Lord’s Paradox with Implications for Valid Causal Inferences in Longitudinal Analyses.
-Paper will be presented at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
+Paper was accepted to present at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
+Canceled
 >
 > -  Larzelere, R. E., **Lin, H.** & Cox, R. (June 2020).
 Checking the Robustness of Longitudinal “Effects” Across Two Types of Change Scores.
-Paper will be presented at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
+Paper was presented at the 2020 Modern Modeling Methods Conference, Mansfiled, CT.
 >
 > -  **Lin, H.** & Larzelere, R. E (September 2018).
 Centered-ANCOVA: A Solution for Lord’s Paradox with Implications for Valid Causal Inferences in Longitudinal Analyses.
 Paper presented at the 2018 Developmental Methods Conference, Whitefish, MT.
 >